ejfox/website/content/blog/design-philosophy.md

 # My design philosophy

-In the realm of design, a well-defined philosophy serves as a guiding light that shapes the way we approach each project.
-In this article, I'll share my personal design philosophy, revealing the principles and techniques that have helped me create functional, visually appealing, and user-friendly designs across various mediums.

 Deeply intertwined at the heart of my design philosophy are both Design Thinking and Minimalism, setting the foundation for an approach that champions user needs and simplicity above all else.

 By sharply focusing on core essentials and vigorously eradicating unnecessary distractions, I'm dedicated to constructing designs that emanate clarity and facilitate easy interaction.
+Often this hyper focus is most beneficial in times when speed is prized, resources are short, and new un-tested technologies are being explored.

-My adherence to Design Thinking guarantees that user needs guide my designs, whereas my minimalist inclinations work to keep the aesthetics clear and uncluttered.
-I see constraints not as barriers, but as springboards for creative leaps, allowing my designs to evolve without getting entangled in the superfluous
+My adherence to Design Thinking guarantees that user needs guide my designs, whereas my minimalist inclinations work to keep the experience straightforward and uncluttered.
+I see constraints not as barriers, but as springboards for creative solutions, and I thrive with short feedback loops and tight deadlines.

 See also [[how-to-run-a-project]] and [[joy-driven-development]]

 ## Simplicity & Minimalism

 At the core of my design philosophy lies simplicity and minimalism.
-By focusing on essential elements and stripping away unnecessary clutter, I strive to create designs that are clean, intuitive, and easy to navigate.
-This minimalist approach ensures that users can quickly grasp the purpose of a design and interact with it seamlessly.
+By focusing on essential elements and stripping away everything else, I strive to create designs that are clean, intuitive, and easy to navigate.
+This approach ensures that users can quickly grasp the purpose of a design and interact with it seamlessly, and increases the speed of development.

 ## Universal Application Across Diverse Mediums